Sunblogger/telegram_check_updates/README.md

 # systemd-service

 In order to let the program run as a systemd-service you can use the file ```telegram_check_updates.service```.
 Note: you have to adjust the name of the home-directory to your local settings.
 By default it is assumed, that the home-directory is ```/home/pi/```.
+And you should create a directory ```telegram``` so that incoming messages can be saved there (or you adjust the paramater in the service-file).

 # Outlook